Cookies on this website

 About the Research

 Our work is focused on the causes of skull malformations, particularly craniosynostosis, the premature fusion of one or more sutures separating the bones of the skull vault.
 A complex network of developmental mechanisms is involved in patterning and maintaining this complex system of bones, and a variety of genetic mutations can affect these processes to cause serious skull malformations.
-Oxford is a leading national referral centre in the surgical treatment of these malformations, enabling us study the entire process by which these arise from patient to mutation, and from mouse model to molecular pathogenesis.
+Oxford is a leading national referral centre in the surgical treatment of these malformations, enabling us to study the entire process by which these arise from patient to mutation, and from mouse model to molecular pathogenesis.

 For the study of clinical samples, massively parallel genome sequencing has revolutionised the identification of Mendelian disease genes.
 Our group has identified many new human disease genes using this approach and the UK’s Genomics England 100,000 Genomes project (https://www.genomicsengland.co.uk/), NHS Genomic Testing and our own genome analysis programme will provide further opportunities for discovery during the course of the studentship.
 To investigate pathophysiology, we model carefully selected mutations in mice.
 We still know very little about what happens biologically in the cranial sutures themselves: these structures must achieve a delicate balancing act of enabling growth of new bone at the margins of the suture, whilst also ensuring that the mid-part of the suture remains open along its entire length.
 We explore how the suture works by mapping out the cellular hierarchy of activities from undifferentiated stem cell to fully formed osteoblast, comparing results between normal sutures and those from mice with targeted mutations.
-In addition, we are very interested in the mechanical processes that drive skull expansion and some of the work of the group is devoted to understanding mechanotransduction in the suture, and how this could potentially help children who have cranial surgery.
+In addition, we are very interested in the mechanical processes that drive skull expansion, and some of the work of the group is devoted to understanding mechanotransduction in the suture, and how this could potentially help children who have cranial surgery.

 Training Opportunities